dave-ops/gitky/.prompts/logo.prompt.md

-draw the logo shown in the image, here's a detailed description:
+draw me a logo from the following detailed description:

 Shape: The logo is primarily composed of a circle.
 This circle forms the outer boundary of the logo.